SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-html-quickview-adaptive-card-extension.md

             <h2>Well done, ${escape(this.context.pageContext.user.displayName)}!</h2>
           </div>
           <div>
-            <h3>Welcome to HTML powered SPFx quick views!</h3>
+            <h3>Welcome to HTML powered SPFx Quick Views!</h3>
             <p>
-            Starting with SPFx 1.20, you can use any HTML in the ACE quick views to build engaging employee experiences!
+            Starting with SPFx 1.20, you can use any HTML in the ACE Quick Views to build engaging employee experiences!
             </p>
             <h4>Learn more about Viva Connections extensibility development:</h4>
               <ul class="${styles.links}">